Wickens admitted to hospital with 'orthopedic injuries' - TSN.ca

 The race was delayed nearly two hours and only eight laps in the 500-mile race had been completed because of Wickens' crash and another accident right before green.
 Graham Rahal got into the back of Spencer Pigot before the race even got to green.
 Pigot spun and hit the wall.

-Hinchcliffe is a team teammate of Wickens on the all-Canadian team.
+Hinchcliffe and Wickens form an all-Canadian Schmidt Peterson Motorsports team.
 The two raced each other as youngsters in Toronto and Hinchcliffe, runner-up on ABC's "Dancing With The Stars" in 2017, helped lure Wickens to IndyCar this season after a successful career in Europe.

 The crash was a grim reminder how drivers in open-wheel racing put their lives on the line.